 • Setup.
 The options range from fully automatic mode to the manual-only operation.

 • Size and weight.
-Consider the space you have and the need for portability.
+Take into account both the available space and the requirement for portability.

 • Dust cover.
 A plus for any setup.